-As seen from the spy pic, the Mahindra U321 gets an all-black dashboard replete with subtle bits of piano black trim.
+As seen from the spy pic, the Mahindra U321 gets a dual-tone dashboard replete with bits of piano black trim.
 The steering wheel design looks new, with controls for audio and a faux brushed aluminum trim.
-The trapezoidal AC vents sit right at the top and are surrounded by a chrome trim.
+The trapezoidal AC vents sit right at the top and are surrounded by chrome trim.
 The roller switches for the AC, placed next to the vents get chrome finish too.
 Below the AC vents is a largish touchscreen infotainment system that could be the unit from the XUV500, which comes loaded with multiple apps.
 The large rotary knobs are for AC and climate control.
 Expect Mahindra to offer multiple AC vents for all three rows of seats.
 The MPV is likely to be offered as a seven and eight-seater.

 Also, the MPV seems to be in the final stages of testing as the exterior features the production-spec grille, front and rear bumpers alloy wheels, four wheel disc brakes, front fog lamps with LED daytime running lamps and projector head and large tail-lamps with LED inserts.
 Expect higher trims of the U321 MPV to come with five spoke 16-inch alloy wheels shod with chunky Apollo Apterra tyres.